Spain crush Liechtenstein to close in on World Cup spot

 Chelsea striker Morata netted the second in the 15th, nodding in Andres Iniesta's cross, before Liechtenstein goalkeeper Peter Jehle put the third goal on a plate for midfielder Isco with a horrific mis-kick.

-David Silva netted the fourth with a free-kick that flew into the top corner before Michele Polverino missed Liechtenstein's only clear chance of the game.

-A poor pass by Spain keeper David De Gea gave Liechtenstein the ball in the area, but midfielder Polverino fired straight at the Manchester United stopper when well placed.

-Halftime substitute Aspas scored from point-blank range in the 51st after Morata's header hit the bar and bounced down to him, as Spain refused to let up after the interval.
+David Silva added the fourth with a free-kick before the break and halftime substitute Aspas scored from point-blank range shortly after it when Morata's header hit the bar and bounced down to him.

 Aspas repaid the favour three minutes later, teeing up Morata for his second with a cleverly disguised pass, before netting again himself with a fierce drive inside the near post.